 During an outbreak, those at higher risk of infection are:

-- mourners who have direct contact with bodies during funerary rituals.
+- people who have direct contact with bodies during funerary rituals/burials

 Period of Communicability:

 Currently, there is no specific licensed treatment for Ebola.
-Patients are treated for their symptoms.
+Patients are treated for their symptoms with supportive care.
 Some people are able to recover without treatment.
-However, about 90% of Ebola patients die.
-The sooner the patient get treatment, the better their chances for recovery.
-Treatment includes:
+The sooner the patient gets supportive care, the better their chances for recovery.
+Generally, treatment includes: